awsdocs/aws-lambda-developer-guide/doc_source/troubleshooting-deployment.md

 **Error:** *InvalidParameterValueException: Lambda was unable to configure your environment variables because the environment variables you have provided contains reserved keys that are currently not supported for modification\.*

 Lambda reserves some environment variable keys for internal use\.
 For example, `AWS_REGION` is used by the runtime to determine the current Region and cannot be overridden\.
 Other variables, like `PATH`, are used by the runtime but can be extended in your function configuration\.
 For a full list, see [Defined runtime environment variables](configuration-envvars.md#configuration-envvars-runtime)\.

+## Lambda: Concurrency and memory quotas<a name="troubleshooting-deployment-quotas"></a>

+**Error:*** Specified ConcurrentExecutions for function decreases account's UnreservedConcurrentExecution below its minimum value*

+**Error:*** 'MemorySize' value failed to satisfy constraint: Member must have value less than or equal to 3008*

+These errors occur when you exceed the concurrency or memory [quotas](gettingstarted-limits.md) for your account\.
+New AWS accounts have reduced concurrency and memory quotas\.
+AWS raises these quotas automatically based on your usage\.
+To resolve these errors, you can [request a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html)\.
++ **Concurrency:** You might get an error if you try to create a function using reserved or provisioned concurrency, or if your per\-function concurrency request \([PutFunctionConcurrency](API_PutFunctionConcurrency.md)\) exceeds your account's concurrency quota\.
++ **Memory:** Errors occur if the amount of memory allocated to the function exceeds your account's memory quota\.